holidayextras/hxMetrics/README.md

 The first parameter is a uri taking the form of `path/to/file.js:exports.path.to.function`.
 You can use regexp characters to target specific paths.

-`js/*/myFile.js:exports.MyClass.prototype.` will match any file named `myFile.js` in any folder within `js`, and will watch any functions attached to `MyClass.prorotype`.
+`js/*/myFile.js:exports.MyClass.prototype.` will match any file named `myFile.js` in any folder within `js`, and will watch any functions attached to `MyClass.prototype`.

 `js/*/myFile.js:exports.MyClass$` will match any file named `myFile.js` in any folder within `js`, but will only watch the constructor function.